SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

        try executing the `pytorch_docker.py` file from this sessions exercise folder with the pulled docker image.
        This script should only exit successfully if the image indeed contains an Pytorch installation.

     4. Finally, we can also use these Pytorch images for building our own images.
-We simply need to change the first line in our docker files from
+We simply need to change a couple of lines First change the image we start from
        ```docker
        FROM python:3.7-slim
        ```